vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_options.md

 ### `vic-machine` Command

-To use a custom client certificate with a VCH, you must copy the client certificate to a location that the system on which you run `vic-machine create` can access.

 This example `vic-machine create` command deploys a VCH with the following configuration:

 - Provides a wildcard domain `*.example.org` as the FQDN for the client systems that connect to the VCH, for use as the Common Name in the  automatically generated server certificate.
-- Specifies the folder for the certificates, that includes the `cert.pem` and `key.pem` files for an existing client certificate, in the `--tls-cert-path` option.
+- Specifies the folder in which to save auto-generated certificates in the `--tls-cert-path` option.
 - Sets the certificate's `organization` (`O`) field to `My Organization`.
 - Generates certificates with a key size of 3072 bits.
 - Provides the path to an existing `ca.pem` file for the CA that you use to sign client certificates.